E-Invoicing in Germany 2027: Obligations, Timeline, Format & Examples

 2. ZUGFeRD (Hybrid PDF/A-3 + Embedded XML)

 A practical hybrid for finance teams: a readable PDF plus structured XML for automation.
-For compliance, only the EN 16931-aligned profiles (2.0.1+ / COMFORT or EXTENDED) should be treated as mandate-ready, and the XML is the legally relevant part.
+But for compliance, the XML is the legally relevant part.
+Only EN 16931-aligned profiles, such as COMFORT or EXTENDED, should be treated as mandate-ready.

 3. EDIFACT / Legacy EDI

 Legacy EDI setups can continue during the transition where already established and agreed by both parties.
-Long-term, the requirement is that the EDI flow must be able to produce/extract EN 16931-compliant structured data (especially relevant from 2028).
+But long term, especially from 2028, the EDI process must be able to produce or extract EN 16931-compliant structured data.

 4. Peppol BIS Billing 3.0 (UBL)